alefl10/alefl10/README.md

 - 🇪🇸  Born & Raised
 - 🇺🇸  BSc Electrical-Electronics Engineering | Gannon University
 - 🇮🇹  MSc Computer Science & Engineering | Politecnico di Milano
-- 🇦🇩  Living my best life
+- 🇦🇩  Making it happen

 ***

 - 💙 Flutter
 - 🤤 Founder of [Foodium](https://the.foodium.app/ghProfile)
-- ☕️ Coffee and coding.
-Name a better duo, I'll wait...
-- ⚽️ Soccer, ⛳️ Golf and 🏓 Ping Pong are my perfect sports trifecta
+- ⛳️ Mediocre golfer at best
 - 💬 I love learning new languages
 - 🍝 Wannabe Chef in my spare time
-- 🧳 I'm a guy attached to a suitcase.
-Any trip suggestions?
+- 🧳 I'm a guy attached to a suitcase
 - 📈 Keeping an eye on Blockchain projects and Stocks
 - 🏡 Real Estate enthusiast